We’re quiet on the ride, we’re all just waiting to get home.

 I don’t ever want to be here.

 Alice jumped down the rabbit hole and fell through the looking glass a long time ago.
 The looking glass is cracked and covered in dust and the garden is nothing but withered, dead thorns.
+Or it could use some snow removal services for the mean time, but they definitely need a landscaping company as soon as possible.
 I might not have seen it before.
 Perhaps I’m guilty of turning a blind eye one too many times, but there comes a point where there is only one of two options; perpetuate the sickness and continue the cycle, or start over, completely new.

 I thought this wouldn’t hurt a lot